Sample-Efficient Optimisation over the Outputs of Generative Models: Optimiser setups

 \section{Optimiser setups}

-Optimiser setups: \begin{itemize} \item \textbf{CMA-ES.}.
-We use the implementation from~\cite{nomura2024cmaes} with population size $4$ and $\sigma = 0.2$. \item \textbf{BO.} For $K = 3$ and $K = 9$ (i.e. 2D and 8D search problems), we use a Gaussian Process prior with a (3/2)-Matérn kernel and DEFER~\citep{bodin2021black} --- with a budget of $300$ density function evaluations and $30$ hyperparameter posterior samples --- for Bayesian inference for the kernel scale, lengthscale, and Gaussian (homoscedastic) noise variance parameters.
+For the image and \textsc{RFdiffusion} experiments: \begin{itemize} \item \textbf{CMA-ES.} We use the implementation from~\cite{nomura2024cmaes} with population size $4$ and $\sigma = 0.2$. \item \textbf{BO.} For $K = 3$ and $K = 9$ (i.e. 2D and 8D search problems), we use a Gaussian Process prior with a (3/2)-Matérn kernel and DEFER~\citep{bodin2021black} --- with a budget of $300$ density function evaluations and $30$ hyperparameter posterior samples --- for Bayesian inference for the kernel scale, lengthscale, and Gaussian (homoscedastic) noise variance parameters.
 For $K = 90$ (i.e. 89D search problems), we use Turbo~\citep{eriksson2019scalable} and the author's official implementation. \item \textbf{Random search in $\mathcal{U}$}.
 Uniform, independent sampling in $\mathcal{U}$. \item \textbf{Random search in $\mathcal{Z}$}.
 Standard random (and independent) sampling from the latent distribution. \item \textbf{CMA-ES in $\mathcal{Z}$}.
 CMA-ES deployed on $[0, 1]^D$, where evaluations are mapped to latent distribution samples via the inverse Gaussian CDF. \end{itemize}